fablabbcn/smartcitizen-docs/docs/Sensor Analysis Framework/guides/Install the framework.md

 ```

 !!! warning "Want to stay up-to-date?"
-    The framework is very frequently updated and the only version that will always be up-to-date is in the [master branch of the github repository](https://github.com/fablabbcn/smartcitizen-iscape-data).
-We do not recommend to download the repository but to clone it with `git`.
+    The framework is being constantly updated and the only version that will always be up-to-date is in the [master branch of the github repository](https://github.com/fablabbcn/smartcitizen-iscape-data).
+We do not recommend to simply download the repository but to clone it with `git`.
 If you want to learn more about `git` and why it can help you in your projects, check [here](https://www.quora.com/What-is-Git-and-why-should-I-use-it)

 ### Create the environment